 Bluetooth Asset Tracking Takeaways

-If you need a real time asset tracking but could not justify the time and expense of the traditional real time asset tracking systems, such as RFID or GPS asset tracking, you may want to look at the bluetooth asset tracking technology.
-Bluetooth technology is rapidly evolving to make asset tracking more precise and less expensive, and offers various asset tracking options that can fit any company needs and budget.
+If you need a real time asset tracking but could not justify the time and expense of the traditional real time asset tracking systems, such as RFID or GPS, you may want to look at the bluetooth technology.
+Bluetooth low energy technology is rapidly evolving to make asset tracking more precise and less expensive, and offers various options that can fit any company needs and budget.

 Additional benefit of the bluetooth asset tracking is that you can use a bluetooth hardware infrastructure for more than one application.
 For example, you can use BLE beacon tags with the BLE sensors to capture not only asset location, but its physical conditions as well.
 You can create a bluetooth mesh for the smart lighting, and also use it for the asset tracking.